junkurihara/rpxy-docs/content.en/docs/guide/installation.md

 Prebuilt packages for Linux RPM and DEB are available at [https://rpxy.gamerboy59.dev](https://rpxy.gamerboy59.dev), provided by [@Gamerboy59](https://github.com/Gamerboy59).

 {{< callout type="info" >}}
 Note that we do not have an option of installation via [`crates.io`](https://crates.io/), i.e., `cargo install`, at this point since some dependencies are not published yet.
-Alternatively, you can use docker image (see [another section](../container/)) as the easiest way for `amd64` environment.
+Alternatively, you can use docker image (see [Container section](/docs/container/)) as the easiest way for `amd64` environment.
 {{< /callout >}}